Back to all articles

 But projecting investment earnings is more complex than saving money or calculating returns based on interest rates.
 Some annuities come with fees and commissions that influence how much you actually earn over time.
 Understanding these costs helps you choose the best option for your financial plan.

 Read on to learn more about six common categories of annuity fees, their typical rates, and what these costs look like in practice.
-Plus, explore best practices for comparing fee structures before you invest.
+Plus, explore best practices for comparing fee structures before you invest or contribute.

 What are annuity fees and why do they matter?